How to Get through the First Christmas without the Kids

-If you find yourself facing the first Christmas after a divorce or separation and you are wondering just how you'll get through it, our Head of Family Law, Tracey Moloney, offers some guidance.
+If you find yourself facing the first Christmas after a divorce or separation and you are wondering how you'll get through it, our family law solicitors, have put together some guidance.

 Making Christmas Arrangements

 The first Christmas after a separation or divorce is usually the hardest, and this can be even harder when there are children involved.
 Instead of the whole family spending the festive season together, decisions will instead need to be made about where the children will wake up on Christmas Day and Boxing Day, where they'll open their presents and where they will have their Christmas dinner.

 All of a sudden, Christmas can become focussed around negotiations, transport logistics and, in many cases, Court orders.
 Arrangements will need to be made around who will spend time with the children at what times, with decisions sometimes being taken out of the parents' hands.
 In previous years, almost half of the children matters that Co-op Legal Services' Family Law team dealt with were in the last 4 months of the year.

 It can be a struggle to work out the practicalities while also ensuring that each of the parents (and even the grandparents) get to spend quality time with the children over Christmas.
 Inevitably, one or both parents could find themselves without their children for some of the holidays.

 One of the most important things to remember if you're in this situation is that the children will just want to celebrate Christmas with their family.
 They're unlikely to mind exactly what this looks like, and if they can celebrate Christmas twice, on two different days, then even better!
 Be flexible and make the most of the time that you spend with your children, regardless of which day this falls on.

 Christmas is known as a time for bringing families together, and this can be very hard to face when you're approaching the first Christmas after a divorce.
 It's may be that traditions have developed over time that you've played out year after year as a family, and it can be difficult to accept that these traditions no longer apply.